 UPDATE (930PM June 20, 2010):

-Dustin Johnson finished with a final round 82, one of the worst for a leader on the last day in recent memory.
-It was an unfortunate ending for the 25-year old, and certainly one that will draw comparisons to that of Greg Norman in the 1996 Masters and the aforementioned Jean Van de Velde in the 1999 British Open Championship.
+Dustin Johnson finished with a final round 82.
+It was an unfortunate ending for the 25-year old, and certainly one that will draw comparisons to that of Greg Norman in the 1996 Masters and the aforementioned Jean Van de Velde in the 1999 British Open.

 Oh, and by the way, congrats to Northern Ireland native Graeme McDowell – the winner of the 2010 U.S. Open.